freebasic/fbfrog/readme.txt

         blocks such as #if <symbol> = <number>.

     -declarebool <symbol>
         Useful to allow API selection based on whether a certain symbol is defined or not.
-This is used for __FB_64BIT__ in default.fbfrog, but could also be used to support distinguishing between UNICODE and ANSI versions of a binding (-declarebool UNICODE -> #ifdef UNICODE) or the shared library/DLL version and the static library version, etc.
+For example, this could be used to support distinguishing between UNICODE and ANSI versions of a binding (-declarebool UNICODE -> #ifdef UNICODE) or the shared library/DLL version and the static library version, etc.

   If multiple -declare* options are given, they multiply.
 For example:
     -declarebool A -declarebool B